-The Council has developed a risk management framework which includes:
+The Council has developed a risk management framework which includes the following:

-- Identification of the significant risks in the Council's operations and allocation of a risk owner to each; - An assessment of how well the significant risks are being managed; and - Periodic reviews by the CMG of the significant risks, including reviews of key risk indicators, governance reports and action plans, and any changes to the Council's risk profile.
+- Identification of the significant risks in the Council's operations and allocation of a risk owner to each: - An assessment of how well the significant risks are being managed; and - Periodic reviews by the Corporate Leadership Team (CLT) of the significant risks, including reviews of key risk indicators, governance reports and action plans, and any changes to the Council's risk profile.

-A system of internal control is one of the primary means of managing risk.
-Consequently, the evaluation of its effectiveness is central to Internal Audit's responsibilities.
+Internal control is one of the primary means of managing risk.
+Consequently, evaluating its effectiveness is central to Internal Audit responsibilities.

-The Council's system of internal control comprises the policies, procedures and practices, as well as an organisational culture that collectively supports the Council's effective operation in the pursuit of its objectives.
-The risk management, control and governance processes enable the Council to respond to significant business risks, be these of an operational, financial, compliance or other nature, and are the direct responsibility of the CMG.
+The Council's internal control system comprises the policies, procedures and practices, as well as an organisational culture that collectively supports the Council's effective operation in pursuing its objectives.
+The risk management, control, and governance processes enable the Council to respond to significant business risks, be these of an operational, financial, compliance or other nature and are the direct responsibility of the CLT.

 The Council needs assurance over the significant business risks set out in the risk management framework.
-Also, there are many other stakeholders, both internal and external, requiring assurance on the management of risk and other aspects of the Council's business, including Members and regulators.
+Also, many other stakeholders, both internal and external, require assurance on the management of risk and other aspects of the Council's business, including Members and regulators.
 There are also many assurance providers.
 The internal audit function is the third line of defence in the Council's 'three lines of defence approach' to risk and assurance.
 The first line of defence comprises the Council's core operational services, and the second line includes the oversight functions such as risk management.